grafana/grafana/docs/sources/best-practices/best-practices-for-creating-dashboards.md

 ## Before you begin

-There are three principles to consider before you create a dashboard.
+Here are some principles to consider before you create a dashboard.

 ### A dashboard should tell a story